tiendu/tiendu.github.io/_posts/2023-01-22-uniprot-kegg-hierarchies-eng.md

 layout: post
 title:  "Hierarchical Function Classification using UniProt and KEGG"
 date:   2023-01-22
-categories: [guide, english, bioinformatics]
+categories: ["Bioinformatics & Scientific Tools"]
 ---

-# Introduction

 When working on metagenomic projects, a common question arises: _"How do we determine which functional group(s) a gene of interest belongs to?"_ In this guide, I will demonstrate an easy and effective way to classify genes using the KEGG and UniProt databases.